agorf/gcstats/README.markdown

 ## Use ##

 Visit the [Pocket Queries][pq] page and click the _Add to Queue_ button (under _My Finds_).
-Wait a while and check your email: you should have a Pocket Query file emailed to you with your finds.
+After a while, you will receive an email informing you that your Pocket Query file is available for download.
+Visit the [Pocket Queries][pq] page again and download the file under the _Pocket Queries Ready for Download_ tab.

 Assuming your Pocket Query file is _3627915.zip_, issue:

     ruby gcstats.rb 3627915.zip

 Open _3627915.html_ to view your statistics.
 It is also possible to specify the output filename:

     ruby gcstats.rb 3627915.zip agorf.html